jankowtf/confx/README.md

 **DISCLAIMER**

-When I said *regular R expressions*, this does not yet reflect the full picture as I started with simple expressions as defined in `valid_operators_logical()`
+When I said *standard R expressions*, this does not yet reflect the full picture as I started with simple expressions as defined in `valid_operators_logical()`